polyseam/cndi/docs/walkthroughs/dev/airflow.md

 address obtained from the previous step:

 ```
-multipass exec ${node.name} -- sudo microk8s kubectl port-forward
+multipass exec $YOUR_NODE_NAME -- sudo microk8s kubectl port-forward
 svc/argocd-server -n argocd 8080:443 --address <ip address of node>
 ```

-Using the web browser on your local machine, now access Argocd by navigating to http://<ip address of node>:8080
+Using the web browser on your local machine, now access ArgoCD by navigating to http://<ip address of node>:8080

 ![Argocd UI](/docs/walkthroughs/dev/img/argocd-ui-0.png)